Profile

 2. 2

-Thinly slice the onion and gently soften it in a pan with 4 tablespoons of the olive oil, then add the drained cauliflower and cook together for a couple of minutes to meld the flavours.
+Slice the onion thinly and gently soften it in a pan with 4 tablespoons of extra virgin olive oil, then add the drained cauliflower and let it infuse for a couple of minutes.

 3. 3

-Roll out the dough to a thickness of about 5mm and cut two rounds, ensuring one is slightly larger than the other.
+Roll out the dough to about 5 mm thick and cut two discs, making one slightly larger than the other.

 4. 4

-Line the base and sides of a greased baking tin with the larger dough round.
-Spoon in the cauliflower mixture mixed with diced caciocavallo, roughly chopped olives, capers and finely chopped anchovies.
+Line a greased baking tin with the larger disc, covering the base and sides.
+Fill with the vegetable mixture combined with diced cheese, pitted and chopped olives, capers, and finely chopped anchovies.

 5. 5

-Cover with the second dough round, seal the edges well, brush the outside with the remaining olive oil mixed with a splash of water, and leave to rest in a warm spot for an hour.
+Cover with the second dough disc, seal the edges well, brush the outside with the remaining oil mixed with a tablespoon of water, and leave to rest in a warm spot for an hour.

 6. 6